ashlander/protoargs/doc/python/README.rst

 ..

 Now what you need is the file ending with **_pa.py**, it contains interface you need.
-It will look like several functions whichyou should use.
+It will look like several functions which you may use.
 Note: namespaces are not used currently.

 **Note:** *-h/--help* arguments are predefined within the argparse_, so variant from proto file will be skipped, and warning message output